jaredthejellyfish/dotfiles/README.md

 - <kbd>cmd + alt + ´</kbd>: Switch focus to previous space

 #### Window Positioning

 - <kbd>cmd + alt + h</kbd>: Warp focused window to the left
 - <kbd>cmd + alt + j</kbd>: Warp focused window to the bottom
 - <kbd>cmd + alt + c</kbd>: Center window on screen and float it

 #### Window Sizing

 - <kbd>cmd + alt + a</kbd>: Resize the currently focused window by 150px horizontally
 - <kbd>cmd + alt + w</kbd>: Set currently focused window ratio to 68% of screen width

 #### Space Management

 - <kbd>cmd + alt + .</kbd>: Balance space windows
 - <kbd>cmd + alt + ,</kbd>: Mirror current space along the y-axis
 - <kbd>cmd + alt + m</kbd>: Rotate space 180 degrees and retain focused window

 #### Window Behavior

 - <kbd>cmd + alt + f</kbd>: Toggle float on focused window
 - <kbd>cmd + alt + x</kbd>: Toggle padding and gap on current space

 #### Window Swapping

 - <kbd>cmd + alt + n</kbd>: Swap focused window with window under mouse

+This repository is a treasure trove of customized configurations, scripts, and utilities that can help you optimize and personalize your computing experience.
+Feel free to explore and adapt these dotfiles to suit your preferences.
+Enjoy the enhanced functionality and efficiency they bring to your system!